 DMAIC is a basic component of the Six Sigma methodology.
-Six Sigma, influenced by TQM (Total Quality Management), is a series of practices that aim to reduce/eliminate defects.
+Six Sigma, influenced by TQM (Total Quality Management), is a series of practices that aim to reduce/eliminate defects through improvement.
 Many large corporations have saved billions of dollars in the last couple decades by observing these practices, although businesses of all sizes can benefit from DMAIC.

 Define – In this initial step, define specific goals for achieving outcomes that are consistent to your business strategy and your customers' needs.
 This is where the "road map" for success in developed.